 Centennial Farms is located in scenic Augusta, Missouri.
-Each year, their farm turns into a “Pumpkin Fantasyland” with full size pumpkin and gourd characters representing farm folks, storybook characters and some of your favorite movie characters.
+Each year starting the last weekend in September, their farm turns into a “Pumpkin Fantasyland” with full size pumpkin and gourd characters representing farm folks, storybook characters and some of your favorite movie characters.
 They also have a kids play area with a play fort with slide, climbing wall, grain bin, straw tunnel, bouncing pumpkin, kid sized diggers, and many photo opportunities.
 Apples are available to pick as well while in season with tractor rides to the orchard.

 Hours are 9 a.m. – 5 p.m.
 Saturdays and Sundays.
 Admission is $5 per person

 Daniels Farm & Greenhouse